 Denise Ellen Casey

 My name is Denise Ellen Casey, she/her.
-I work with people of all ages as a storyteller, performing artist, Voice Movement Therapy (VMT) practitioner, group facilitator and mindfulness coach.
+I work with people of all ages as a storyteller, performing artist, Voice Movement Therapy (VMT) practitioner, group facilitator and writer.
 I'm most interested in exploring, through body, voice and creative expression, what's possible, personally and collectively, when we turn our attention and curiosity to the parts of ourselves we're afraid to see, hear and feel.

 Thank you to my teachers Rev. angel Kyodo williams, Lama Rod Owens, Lida Winfield, Gina Breedlove and Susan Borg who demonstrated for me again and again the courage and joy that's necessary and possible when we center liberation and love for all beings.